 All students from families with less than $160,000 in annual income, especially free-and-reduced lunch students (who get four ACT tests for free, two SAT tests for free), should also prepare for the ACT because significant need based eligibility does not guarantee significant need-based aid.
 If two applicants with equal need and equal grades apply for aid, but one does NOT submit a score and one submits a ‘college-ready’ ACT score, who do you think might receive more aid?
 A higher score bolsters that transcript and can make college affordable for students who need financial help the most.

-Not only does a higher ACT or SAT score trigger merit-based and need-based aid, that higher score may give an applicant a competitive edge in selective college admissions versus students who submit no scores, one reason about 85% of applicants to test-optional University of Chicago pre-Covid chose to submit their test scores.
+A higher ACT or SAT score triggers merit-based and need-based aid.
+That higher score may also give an applicant a competitive edge in selective college admissions versus students who submit no scores.
+About 85% of applicants to test-optional University of Chicago chose to submit scores.

-That test score can also thankfully mean NO remedial classes
+That test score can also mean NO remedial classes

 The ‘optional’ in ‘test-optional’ is misleading

 Extracurricular activities are optional, but students should join them.
 Filling out the FAFSA is optional, but most families should fill out their FAFSA each year.
 Many colleges are currently test-optional, but better test scores can mean merit scholarships, a freshmen year with no remedial classes, and a competitive advantage for need-based aid and selective-college admissions.

 So seniors, we suggest taking two more ACTs (offered in September, October, and December) or two more SATs (offered in August, October, November, and December) to maximize scholarships and admissions options.
 Juniors– get ready to hammer the grammar this spring.